gvwilson/thirdbit/src/fiction/iffy/index.md

 "Real as gulls and jellies!"
 As real as the handwritten comments in the book's margins that she spent hours deciphering.
-As real as being poor and lonely as Uncle Jack's business deals left them with a little less each season.
+As real as being poor and lonely as Uncle Jack's schemes and business deals left them with a little less each season.

 Iffy woke that morning to the sound of Aunt Naggie bustling about in the galley.
 She lay on the narrow foam packing slab she used as a mattress for one final precious moment